Key and Electronic Access Systems Procedures

 2. 7:00 am--Midnight, 7 days per week

 3. 7:00 am--Midnight, Sunday-Thursday

 Colleges wishing to limit access to buildings based upon student status, enrollment or other classification, must submit a request to the Provost's Office.
 If the Provost approves, the CATcard Office will program the door access system to accommodate student access.
-Privileges will be extended for one semester only.
+Privileges will be extended no longer than one acadmic year.

 RESPONSIBILITIES OF PARTIES